Synthetic Aperture Radar (SAR) Market Size

 - In military applications, a synthetic aperture radar is used to detect surface features, like building complexes, missile sites, and topographical features of the surrounding terrain.
 Thus, it is used for battlefield surveillance, weapon guidance, and mission planning of future operations.

-- Recently, the US Air Force tested using synthetic aperture radar for bomb damage assessment at NellisAFB in Nevada.
-During this test, two F-15Es dropped live Joint Direct Attack Munitions (JDAM).
-At the same time, other weapons systems, including F-15Es, F-35s, F-16s, FA-18s, RQ-4, MQ-9, U-2, and joint partners used SAR Mapping technology to assess if the bombs hit and destroyed the intended targets.
+- In addition, The United States Air Force used synthetic aperture radar for a bomb damage assessment at Nellis AFB in Nevada.
+During this test, weapons systems, including F-15Es, F-35s, F-16s, FA-18s, RQ-4, MQ-9, U-2, and joint partners, used SAR Mapping technology to assess the bombs that hit and destroy the intended targets.

 Lockheed Martin Corporation

 *Disclaimer: Major Players sorted in no particular order

 - In May 2022- ICEYE, a microsatellite manufacturer, recently announced a partnership with the European Space Agency to provide flood information to Copernicus Emergency Services.
 Important flood impact data from ICEYE that demonstrates the depth and scope of the flood will be provided.

 - In November 2022 - Synspective, a provider of synthetic aperture radar (SAR) satellite data and solutions, and Geo Climate Risk Solutions Pvt.
 Ltd. (GCRS), a solution provider, consultancy, and advisory services firm that focuses on natural hazards risk analytics and environmental and sustainability challenges, are happy to announce a new partnership for SAR-based analysis solutions for critical infrastructure and mining industries in India and throughout South Asia.